Andres2321/Trivia-Game/README.md

 # Random Trivia Game
 >Created by Andres Arias

->With the help of GA instructors
+>With the help from GA instructors

 Try to corretly answer as many as you can (15 random questions) Here is a link to Surge (http://rand-trivia-game.surge.sh/)